 - 6. Open the LP gas tank valve by turning fully counter-clockwise. - 7.
 Select the desired zone.
-(Zone 1 or Zone 2) - 8.
-Press the Mode button and toggle between settings to select either "FURNACE" - (for Propane Furnace) or "HEATPMP" (for Heat Pump). - NOTE: The Zone 2 furnace is not equipped on model 34T and 36G.
-The Heat Pump is for Zone 1 only. - 9.
-Adjust the temperature by pressing the +/- buttons. - 10.
+(FRONT or REAR) - 8.
+Press the corresponding button to toggle between settings to select either "FURNACE" (for Propane Furnace) or "HEAT PUMP" (for Heat Pump).

+NOTE: The REAR furnace is not equipped on model 34T and 36G.
+The Heat Pump is for FRONT only.

+- 9. Adjust the temperature by pressing the +/-buttons. - 10.
 The furnace fan should start after setting the thermostat. - 11.
 After approximately 30 seconds, the furnace burner should light. - 12.
-The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace. - NOTE: If heat does not come out of the heat ducts after a minute or so, the burner is not lit.
+The furnace should now cycle off and on automatically as the thermostat demands just like a household furnace.

+NOTE: If heat does not come out of the heat ducts after a minute or so, the burner is not lit.